• Many different boat styles, can be converted to electric.

-“Our boat show results have been better than expected.
-We are signing new dealers and those dealers report that they’ve sold electric outboard boats within days of receiving their first shipment,” a news release quoted Steve Hendrickson, Go-Float’s general manager.
-“Our vision of electric boating is connecting with all types of people and we are thrilled to see the growing interest in Go-Float with outboard electric motors.”
+“Our boat show results for the outboard electric motors have been better than expected.
+We are signing new dealers and those dealers report that they’ve sold outboard electric motors boats within days of receiving their first shipment,” a news release quoted Steve Hendrickson, Go-Float’s general manager.
+“Our vision of outboard electric motors boating is connecting with all types of people and we are thrilled to see the growing interest in Go-Float and our outboard electric motors.”

-Based in Hopkins, Go-Float electric outboard boats garnered their some of their first brand exposure on and around Lake Minnetonka.
-Go-Float launched to provide environmentally friendly watercraft to boaters with outboard electric motors.
+Based in Hopkins, Go-Float electric outboard motors boats garnered their some of their first brand exposure on and around Lake Minnetonka.
+Go-Float launched to provide environmentally friendly watercraft to boaters by using electric boat motors.
 It initially offered just two models.
 The $1,995 SL1 resonated with those who wanted a slower, more-relaxing experience on the water, while the $9,495 RX1 could reach speeds up to 20 mph and was capable of pulling a water skier.

 The four 2012 models range from the $1,895 Ion with a top speed of 4 mph to the $16,995 Vector that can go up to 22 mph.

 When 5th District Rep. Keith Ellison visited the company in the middle of April, officials described a booming business that was in talks with companies in regions ranging from Scandinavia to the Mideast.
 MSD